thenativeweb/flaschenpost/README.md

 #### Handling meta data

-If you want to provide additional meta data, use an object as second parameter.
+If you want to provide additional meta data, add a second parameter.
+This can be any type that can be stringified.

 ```javascript
 logger.info('App started.', {